EphraimFriedman/Restaurant-review/part-3/README.md

 --------

-Create a link "logout" link on the homepage.
+Create a "logout" link on the homepage.

 ![](mockups/login-success.png)